 to treat if caught early.

-problem.
-But MRSA can cause an infection if a child’s skin gets scratched or cut, or his
+MRSA can cause an infection if a child’s skin gets scratched or cut, or their immune

-or her immune system is weak.
-The infection may be a small blister, multiple blisters,
+system is weak.
+The infection may be a small blister, multiple blisters, or a boil

-or a boil of the skin, or it may spread into the bloodstream and cause widespread
+the skin, or it may spread into the bloodstream and cause widespread problems.

 A child may pick up MRSA by:

-- Touching someone who has MRSA on his or her skin
+- Touching someone who has MRSA on their

 - Being nearby when a person with MRSA coughs or sneezes